arminbahl/random_dot_motion/README.md

 If you prefer a proper developer environment for editing and running code, I suggest [PyCharm](https://www.jetbrains.com/pycharm/).

-Once you start the program, you should see two windows, one displaying the visual stimulus and one that controls stimulus features.
+Once you start the program, you should see two windows, one displaying the visual stimulus and one that controls the relevant features of the stimulus.
 ![Example image](example.png)

 If you have questions or suggestions, please let me know: [arminbahl@fas.harvard.edu](mailto:arminbahl@fas.harvard.edu)